Happy Birthday, Gem of the Desert

 Some have purported the Spanish word for “the fifth” served as the fifth stop on the nearby Bradshaw Trail which ran through La Quinta until 1877.
 La Quinta was never the fifth stop.

-Over half the route ran through Coachella Valley.
+Over half the route ran through Coachella Valley though.

 William Bradshaw, an experienced guide, soldier and miner, chose to blaze the new trail he claimed would save 200 miles and 10 days of travel.